 - Consolidate resources in a more viable unit

 - Maintain important crop focus and national links

 - Provide a forum for industry self regulation

 The 2010/2011 – GIWA Annual Report contains more information and is available for perusal at the PRF offices.

-Dr Mark Sweetingham (Director: DAFWA) highlighted that Western Australia stillproduces sweet lupines at significant levels.
+Dr Mark Sweetingham (Director: DAFWA) highlighted that Western Australia stillproduces sweet lupins at significant levels.
 According to expectations producers will produce about 400 000 tonnes L. angustifolius and 35 000 tonnes L. albus in 2012.
-DAFWA still has an active breeding programme and would like to liaise with an institution in South Africa to market lupine cultivars.
+DAFWA still has an active breeding programme and would like to liaise with an institution in South Africa to market lupin cultivars.
 We provided information about Dr N Kotze of Agricol and Dr Sweetingham will follow up on the matter.
-DAFWA is convinced that lupines and canola in the correct ratios constitute the best animal feed mixture.
+DAFWA is convinced that lupins and canola in the correct ratios constitute the best animal feed mixture.

 Mr Alan Bedggood is the General Manager of the National Cultivar Evaluation Trials in Australia.

 The evaluation programme consists of, inter alia, ten winter grain crops (wheat, barley, oats, triticale, canola, pigeon peas, faba beans, dried peas, lentils and lupins).
 The programme conducts 650 trials at 310 different venues.
 Only a few government research centres are used.